Aurthem/WeatherDB/README.md

 #### Notes
   - [AddRowProxyModel](model/addrowproxymodel.h) and [HorizontalProxyModel](model/horizontalproxymodel.h) use "protected->public" hack to expose `QAbstractItemModel`'s `createIndex()` for completeness of implementation
+  - [Qt 5.5.1 bug](https://bugreports.qt.io/browse/QTBUG-50171) encountered and fixed by reimplementing responsible private method and connecting to the new one

 ## Suggestions
 Features to implement